MaiEden/DB5785_2552_3859/README.md

 The goal is to provide a comprehensive overview of ticket purchases, enriched with passenger, seat, discount, and trip details.
 This view aids operational staff in understanding the full context of each ticket — who bought it, when, where they’re headed, and what discount (if any) was applied.
 This is essential for handling changes, cancellations, and support inquiries more effectively.

 #### What details are shown in the view:
-Displays detailed information about each ticket, including passenger name and contact, seat assignment, discount used, ticket pricing (base and final), and trip schedule details.
+Displays detailed information about each ticket, including passenger name, seat assignment, final ticket pricing, and trip schedule details.

 #### View contant:
 ![View1](./שלב%20ג/images/View1.png)